-The confectionery market is traditionally divided into sugar confectionery, chocolate confectionery, pastilles and chewing gum.
+The confectionery market is traditionally divided into candy, chocolate, pastilles and chewing gum.
 Cloetta is active in all these categories, as well as nuts.

-Cloetta’s products are sold in more than 50 countries worldwide with Sweden, Finland, Denmark, Norway, the Netherlands, Germany and the UK as the main markets.
-The market for confectionery in Cloetta’s main markets amounts to approximately SEK 60bn.
-The markets where Cloetta is active account for around 58 percent of Western Europe’s total confectionery consumption.
+Cloetta’s main markets are Sweden, Finland, Norway, Denmark, the Netherlands, the UK and Germany.
+The total market for confectionery in Cloetta’s main markets amounts to approximately SEK 225bn.
+The markets where Cloetta is active account for around 58 per cent of Western Europe’s total confectionery consumption.

-Because growth takes places almost exclusively through the development of existing strong confectionery brands, the continuous launch of new flavours and products is a critical success factor.
+Because growth takes places almost exclusively through the development of existing strong confectionery brands, the continuous launch of new flavours and products is a key success factor.

-In terms of value, sugar confectionery accounts for around 24 per cent, chocolate confectionery for around 57 per cent, pastilles 10 per cent and chewing gum for around 9 per cent of the total market in Cloetta’s home markets.
+In terms of value, candy accounts for around 24 per cent, chocolate for around 54 per cent, pastilles for around 13 per cent and chewing gum for around 9 per cent of the total market in Cloetta’s home markets.

 Consolidation of the confectionery industry is taking place gradually.
 The industry as such has a long history and the rate of technological change is low.